Fivetran adds Singapore office and cloud region to global footprint

 The new Singapore office, meanwhile, extends staff across several key departments, including sales, marketing, partnerships and customer support, effectively meaning Fivetran can better serve customers and partners in the region.

-“Fivetran has taken a methodical approach to its growth, ensuring that we have the resources and infrastructure in place to support our customers in each region before we enter that market,” said TJ Chandler, Fivetran APAC managing director.
+“Fivetran has taken a methodical approach to its growth, ensuring that we have the resources and infrastructure in place to support our customers in each region before we enter that market,” said TJ Chandler, managing director of Asia Pacific at Fivetran.

-“I’m proud of the team we’ve built and continue to grow, and the work of our engineering team — many of whom are located here in APAC — to help our customers reliably move data with speed at scale,” he added.
+“I’m proud of the team we’ve built and continue to grow, and the work of our engineering team — many of whom are located here in Asia Pacific — to help our customers reliably move data with speed at scale,” he added.

 "Fivetran works hard behind the scenes to pipeline your data into a single warehouse,” said Ken Tabuki, chief product officer at Zipmex.
 “With Fivetran, our engineers can focus on developing products with the data rather than wrangling data."